Newly admitted students

-If your bachelor's degree is from a Swedish university: it is enough to email Graduate School (master [at] sam [dot] lu [dot] se) your Swedish personal number letting us know once all of your credits are certified in Ladok and that you have applied for degree certificate.
+If your bachelor's degree is from a Swedish university, it is enough to email Graduate School (master [at] sam [dot] lu [dot] se) your Swedish personal number letting us know once all of your credits are reported in Ladok and that you have applied for degree certificate.

 Deadline to submit required documentation

 Newly admitted students must submit proof of completed bachelor's degrees by the time of program start, which is the start of the Autumn Term: on 28 August.